mattmuroya/mattmuroya.com/README.md

   //   };
   // ]
   const paths = getPossiblePaths(fileNames);
-  // the array of path param objects is returned inside an object with optional 404 fallback. return {
+  // returns an object containing the paths array with an optional 404 fallback return {
     paths,
     fallback: false,